ehlesp/smallab-k8s-pve-guide/G028 - K3s cluster setup 11 ~ Deploying the metrics-server service.md

             - --tls-cipher-suites=TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384,TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384,TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256,TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256,TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305,TLS_ECDHE_RSA_WITH_CHACHA20_POLY1305
     ~~~

-    This yaml manifest only contains the necessary information to identify the resource to be patched and the properties to patch up:
+    This patch only contains the necessary information to identify the resource to be patched and the properties to add or change:

     - `tolerations`\
       This section has been taken directly [from the `Deployment` object K3s uses](https://github.com/k3s-io/k3s/blob/master/manifests/metrics-server/metrics-server-deployment.yaml) to deploy its embedded metrics-server.
 These [tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) will make the metrics-server pod to be scheduled or not (`effect: "NoSchedule"`) in nodes that are tainted with those keys.